 While this quote holds true for every individual, it reverberates strongly with CAT aspirants.
 Time is ticking away and there are miles to go before your dreams are realized.
-With the recent change in CAT pattern and the subsequent introduction of non-MCQs or Type In The Answer (TITA) Questions, the exam has become a bit more tough for the aspirants who are not confident with detail concepts of the topics.
+With the recent change in CAT pattern and the subsequent introduction of non-MCQs or Type In The Answer (TITA) Questions, the exam has become a bit tougher for the aspirants who are not confident with detailed concepts of the topics.

 For the uninitiated, TITA Questions are the ones that do not present you with four options but instead will require you to solve the questions and type down the answer in the text box provided.
 The current CAT exam pattern shows that out of 100 questions, nearly 28 will be non-MCQs, with 10 questions each in both VA-RC and Quants sections, while DI-LR will have only 8 questions.

 The good news is that there is no negative marking in TITA Questions.
 However, time will still pose a problem.
 With the absence of options in non-MCQs, there is a higher risk of a reduced accuracy in the results, which will cost you not just marks but time too.
 Unless you have strong conceptual clarity about the topic, it would be wise not to attempt the non-MCQ question at hand.

 To score a high percentile in the current CAT pattern, make sure to follow these tips:

 - Be well versed with all your fundamentals in order to tackle the non-MCQs.